- Questions About Worldwide Church of God (now known as Grace Communion International)

 There is no unconditional love in these groups, only “love-bombing.”
 This is a manipulative technique where the new recruit is showered with positive attention and reinforcement which helps them to feel that joining is in their best interests.
 This “loving atmosphere” also enables the recruiters to access the psychological needs, fears, dependencies, and resistance of the person who is thinking of joining.
 Methods of shame and guilt are also used to keep them in line.

-To be happy and contented with one’s faith is entirely different than being tricked into believing (as a result of fear and coercion) that one is in “God’s one true church,” and all others outside of it are lost and headed for the Great Tribulation or eternal death.
+To have peace and contentment with one’s faith is entirely different than being tricked into believing (as a result of fear and coercion) that one is in “God’s one true Church,” and all others outside of it are lost and headed for the Great Tribulation or eternal death.
 Totalistic (authoritarian) groups have done great damage to individuals by causing them to hold to the belief of unconditional submission to a man that claims to be “God’s representative.”
 For anyone to manipulate another person’s mind for one’s own gain is a great evil.

-They stay because they feel they have “proven” their beliefs, but in actuality, they are being held by certain fears: fear their mind will be taken over by Satan; fear of the Lake of Fire; fear of the Great Tribulation; fear of being cut off from family and friends in the group; fear they will cut themselves off from “the vine” and wither and die; fear of losing their salvation; fear of being cursed by God, fear of nowhere to go if they leave (they believe it is “the one true church”) and fear that they will “cease to exist” if they find themselves on the outside, since their existence is in the group.
+They stay because they feel they have “proven” their beliefs, but in actuality, they are being held by certain fears: fear their mind will be taken over by Satan; fear of the Lake of Fire; fear they won’t be taken to the Place of Safety; fear of the Great Tribulation; fear of being cut off from family and friends in the group; fear they will cut themselves off from “the vine” and wither and die; fear of losing their salvation; fear of being cursed by God, fear of nowhere to go if they leave (they believe it is “the one true Church”) and fear that they will “cease to exist” if they find themselves on the outside, since their existence is in the group.

 When taking on a new identity and new belief system after becoming a member (refer to the previous Q&A), they will become what the group leader desires–submissive, powerless, yet highly devoted and offering undying loyalty and servitude.
 In this state of mind, they discard and avoid all information which disagrees with what the leader teaches.
 They are taught to tell themselves and others (concerning whatever problems they see or experience as a result of their allegiance) that “God will take care of it” or “I’m leaving it in God’s hands.”
 Therefore they dismiss any thoughts that something may be amiss.
 Outside their awareness, they are being exploited and controlled for the leaders’ purposes.